 The tricky part for any association or its manager in an instance where negligence of a unit owner is involved is helping owners understand the limits of the association’s authority and involvement in the issue.
 Many owners whose units have been damaged through the negligent acts of another owner expect that the association will bring an action against the responsible owner to recover the damages to his or her unit.

-The fact of the matter is that the association’s authority with respect to the matter is limited to the enforcement of the terms of the governing documents and to pursuing the responsible owner for damages to the common areas, if any.
+The fact of the matter is that the association’s authority with respect to the matter is typically limited to the enforcement of the terms of the governing documents and to pursuing the responsible owner for damages to the common areas, if any.
 Since the association does not have an ownership interest in the actual unit itself, it does not have a cause of action to recover any damages to the unit on behalf of the damaged unit owner.
 The association’s cause of action, if any, is limited to pursuing the negligent owner for damages to the common elements, or if the cause of the leak is in a unit and the owner is not cooperating with the association, to an action for equitable relief..